tommyhagvallpulsen/suburban/README.md

 Defining new Focus Areas and Structure need to be defined for States , Societies and Individuals

+Why
+- Make any area great again
+- More Peace
+- More Human
+- More Balanced
+- Build a co-creating future oriented mindset that involves people and individuals

+How
+- Simplify important Focus Areas that matters
+- Stimulate many new solution areas
+- Collective Intelligence of the many

 What
 - Level 1 - The Focus Areas
 - Level 2 - The Structure
 - Level 3 - Shared Knowledge

-How
-- Simplify important Focus Areas that matters
-- Stimulate many new solution areas
-- Collective Intelligence of the many

-Who
-- Tommy Hägvall - Vallentuna - Sweden
-- You ?

 When